psyss24/psyss24.github.io/posts/money.md

 This was a practical decision and it worked.
 The war was financed.

-But it also seeded long-term instability.
-Post-war attempts to return to gold were [messy and painful][17].
+But it also seeded long term instability.
+Post war attempts to return to gold were [messy and painful][17].

-Britain, under Winston Churchill, restored the gold standard in 1925 — but at pre-war exchange rates.
+Britain, under Winston Churchill, restored the gold standard in 1925 but at pre war exchange rates.
 The result was deflation, industrial stagnation, and widespread unrest.
 Economist John Maynard Keynes famously warned against the return to a “[barbarous relic][18],” arguing it sacrificed economic health for symbolic stability.

 In Germany, money printing after the war led to one of history’s most infamous collapses.
 The hyperinflation crisis of 1923 meant the German mark became worthless.
 People carted wheelbarrows of cash for a loaf of bread.
 When trust evaporated, the currency reverted back to nothing more than paper.